Why Women Retire With Less Money Than Men

 Delayed Entry into Wealth Accumulation

 The effect of this delay is cumulative.
-Each year outside asset markets represents unrealized growth that is difficult to compensate later, even with higher savings rates in later career stages.
+Each year outside asset markets represents unrealized growth that is difficult to compensate for later, even with higher savings rates in later career stages.

 Disposable Income and Risk Capacity